Blosc/blogsite/posts/new-treestore-blosc2.rst

 Working with Subtrees (Groups)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can get a group object from the ``TreeStore`` and work with it as if it were a smaller, self-contained ``TreeStore``.
-This is useful for modularizing your data access code.
+A group object can be retrieved from the ``TreeStore`` and treated as a smaller, independent ``TreeStore``.
+This capability is useful for better organizing your data access code.

 .. code-block:: python